-Best AirPrint printers
+Best AirPrint Printers in 2018

 HP Envy 5540

-The HP Envy may not be the fastest inkjet printer around, but it's easily one of the most affordable all-in-one printers you can get for your home.
+The HP Envy may not be the fastest inkjet printer around, but it's easily one of the most affordable all-in-one printers you can get for your home starting at just about $70.

 Printing, faxing, copying, and scanning and all Wireless connectivity you could need.
 No matter what device you print from, the HP Envy has got your back.
-Even with its drawbacks, it's The Wirecutter's favorite choice for those on a budget.

-"If you don't print often but insist on a cheap color printer, the Envy 5540 offers excellent print quality, as well as reasonable ink costs if you use HP's subscription service.

 It's compact too, meaning you should be able to fit it into even the tightest spaces or conveniently store away when not using the printer.
 Plus, it's capable of doing two-sided printing, and even borderless printing, which is ideal for photos.